 On large and complex projects, the process of evaluating delay issues is further complicated when the schedule file is comprised of numerous process areas/units, thousands of activities with activity groups spanning many months or years, and multiple critical and near‑critical paths.
-One retrospective forensic schedule analysis that can be used to evaluate concurrency and quantify compensable delay is the Collapsed As‑Built schedule analysis method applied on a windows basis (AACE® International Recommended Practice 29R‑03, MIP 3.9).
+One retrospective forensic schedule analysis that can be used to evaluate concurrency and quantify compensable delay is the Collapsed As‑Built delay analysis method applied on a windows basis (AACE® International Recommended Practice 29R‑03, MIP 3.9).

 2. THE COLLAPSED AS‑BUILT WINDOWS ANALYSIS DEFINED

-The Collapsed As‑Built Windows Analysis is generally defined as a retrospective schedule delay analysis method that models the overall completion date of a project schedule absent identified owner delays based on a defined as‑built portion of a schedule.
+The Collapsed As‑Built Windows Delay Analysis is generally defined as a retrospective analysis method that models the overall completion date of a project schedule absent identified owner delays based on a defined as‑built portion of a schedule.
 If the overall completion date is calculated at an earlier date absent identified owner delays, then a contractor may be entitled to compensable time and potential reimbursable delay costs.

 Because the analysis is based on windows of time, it quantifies the cumulative impact of compensable delays based on what actually happened during various time periods throughout the duration of a project.
 The analysis periods are typically based on a contractor’s monthly contemporaneous schedule updates.
-The analysis periods may also represent several combined consecutive schedule updates based on key impacting project events or significant changes to the project’s critical path.
-The Collapsed As‑Built Windows Analysis is conceptually depicted in Figure 1 below and includes the following process:1
+The schedule impact analysis periods may also represent several combined consecutive schedule updates based on key impacting project events or significant changes to the project’s critical path.
+The Collapsed As‑Built Windows Analysis is conceptually depicted in Figure 1 below and includes the following process:

 First, a model of the as‑built schedule, which is called the As‑Built Calculation Schedule, is developed with schedule logic and activity durations that calculate the same start and finish dates as the as‑built dates in the as‑built schedule.
 However, these dates are determined by the as‑built logic and actual activity durations rather than the locked‑in actual start and finish dates of the as‑built schedule.
 The owner‑caused and contractor‑caused delays are then identified in the As‑Built Calculation Schedule.
 The owner‑caused delays are removed from the As‑Built Calculation Schedule, leaving the contractor‑caused delays and other excusable but noncompensable delays in the As‑Built Calculation Schedule.
 In this example, the calculated project completion date collapses to an earlier completion date by only 10‑work days because other delays that were caused by the contractor would prevent the project from being completed any earlier than a reduced duration of 10‑work days.
 Therefore, the owner’s responsibility for compensable delay is 10‑work days, although the sum of the periods of actual delay was longer, because of delays that were in the as‑built schedule for which the owner is not responsible.